TCP and UDP

 Flow Control

 The TCP provides flow control between the source and destination host.
 The flow control ensures the data rate at which a sender is transmitting.
-It ensures the data sending speed according to the speed of the receiver’s receiving capabilities.
-It is used to manage the flow of data/packets among two different nodes; especially in cases where the sending device can send data faster than the receiver can take in.
+It ensures the data-sending speed according to the speed of the receiver’s receiving capabilities.
+It is used to manage the flow of data/packets among two different nodes, especially in cases where the sending device can send data faster than the receiver can take in.

 UDP

 There is a possibility of loss in the way.
 The post office is not responsible for tracking the letter or informing the sender if the letter does not arrive at the destination.
-The User Datagram Protocol working Just like the above example.
+The User Datagram Protocol works Just like the above example.

 UDP Features